Realism Research Philosophy

 • underlying causal mechanisms need to be explored

-• mixed methods may be useful
+• mixed methods research may be appropriate

-Realism is especially common in:
+Realism is particularly common in:

 • organisational behaviour research